 For a qualified Manual Therapist, the patient and the therapist work together over the care plan to help best diagnose pain.
-The Manual Therpist uses his or her hands, placed on the body, to probe, adjust, move and otherwise manipulate the patient's joints and muscles to reproduce pain—and then prescribe relevant treatment.
+The Manual Therapist uses his or her hands, placed on the body, to probe, adjust, move, and otherwise manipulate the patient's joints and muscles to reproduce pain—and then prescribes appropriate treatment.

 Yes.
 Results Physiotherapy is credentialed with nearly all major insurance companies, and manual physical therapy is a standard covered service.
 With the exception of our two clinics in the Austin, Texas area, if your insurance covers physical therapy (and nearly all plans do) it will cover your care at Results, whether you were referred by a physician or not.

 Your Results licensed physical therapist will meet with you to conduct a detailed medical history and orthopedic assessment.